bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 - Work on Tier 1: `/data/cephfs-1/work/groups/<ag-doe>/users/<user>`
 - Scratch on Tier 1: `/data/cephfs-1/scratch/groups/<ag-doe>/users/<user>`

-[!IMPORTANT]
+!!! warning
     User work & scratch spaces are now part of the user's group folder.
     This means, groups should coordinate internally to distribute their allotted quota evenly among users.

 The implementation is done _via_ symlinks created by default when the user account is moved to its new destination.